mlde/mlde/README.md

 ## What

-A modular linux desktop environment based on the traditional unix philosophy, utilizing modern technology and look.
+A modular linux desktop environment with the traditional unix philosophy in mind, utilizing modern technology and look.

 - free and open source
 - each program does one thing and does it well